 - Recommendations and ratings demonstrate a thorough and successful understanding of regulations, statutes, and directives as applicable to the entity under examination/inspection

 Anti-Money Laundering Specialist Recertification

 Every three years, participants will be required to provide evidence of the successful completion of a minimum of 40 continuing education hours (CEHs); at least seven CEHs must be completed each year.
 Examples of qualifying programs and activities are listed below.
 Other programs and activities submitted will be considered on a case-by-case basis.

-- Applicable portions of Annual Conferences or other seminars of:
+- Applicable portions of Annual Conferences or other training provided by:

 - Federal Agencies